vdae2304/Metodos-Numericos/Documentacion/English/optimize.md

 - `gtol`: Stop when the norm of the gradient is less than `gtol`.
 - `ordnorm`: Order to use for the norm of the gradient.
 - `maxiter`: Maximum number of iterations to perform.
+- `callback`: Called after each iteration.
+It must take the current state of the optimizer (of type `OptimizeResult`) as an argument and return a boolean.
+If `callback` returns true, the algorithm execution is terminated.

 #### Example